 Dr. Castek has a PhD from the University of Connecticut in Education Psychology emphasizing Cognition and Instruction with a focus on Literacy and Technology.
 She was a Neag fellow in the New Literacies Research Lab and completed a post-doc at the University of California, Berkeley working with the Learning Design Group at the Lawrence Hall of Science.

-Dr. Castek was part of a cluster hire made up of multidisciplinary colleagues from across the University of Arizona on Technology Enhanced Language Learning (TELL).
-She is affiliate faculty with the Second Language Acquisition and Teaching (SLAT) program.
+Dr. Castek was part of a cluster hire made up of multidisciplinary colleagues from across the University of Arizona to advance research in Technology Enhanced Language Learning (TELL).
+She is the Graduate Advisor for the Second Language Acquisition and Teaching (SLAT) program.
 SLAT foregrounds a strong interdisciplinary approach to preparing future leaders in the field of second language acquisition at all levels of instruction.

-Drawing from theories on literacy and language, as well as research from education, new literacies, and new media scholars, her courses address the intersection of literacy, technology, and learning, specifically the development of literate capacities, both in print and digital forms, in classrooms and community learning spaces.
+Drawing from theories on literacy and language, as well as research from education, new literacies, and digital literacies, her courses address the intersection of disciplinary literacy, new media, and learning.
+These courses explore the development of literate capacities, in both print and digital forms, in classrooms and community learning spaces.
 Dr. Castek is an elected board member of Literacy Connects, a Tucson non-profit that connects learners of all ages through literacy and creative expression.